How To Use The New Instagram “Superzoom”

 ZOOM!!!!

-Instagram is also adding some Halloween-themed stickers into Stories (hit the little smiley face in the top right corner to access them!)
+Instagram is also adding some Halloween-themed stickers into Stories.
+(Hit the little smiley face in the top-right corner to access them!)

 Katie Notopoulos is a senior editor for BuzzFeed News and is based in New York.
 Notopoulos writes about tech and internet culture is cohost of the Internet Explorer podcast.